 Doing black and white.
-Boring photo sometime is a good excuse for making black and white photography (that’s how I first doing black and white photo).
+A boring photo sometimes is a good excuse for making black and white photography (that’s how I first doing black and white photos).
 Since shadow can’t create contrast, we can use tone (which is shown more in black and white) to show a contrast of form in architecture.

 #4 Back Light

-Back Light is when light directed from behind the frame.
-This light quite popular because it creates the most dramatic light and also creates a great shadow from behind.
+Back Light is when light is directed from behind the frame.
+This light is quite popular because it creates the most dramatic light and also creates a great shadow from behind.
 That is if we’re talking about landscape photography.
-But in architecture photography, I consider backlight as a bad light.
+But in architecture photography, I consider backlight as bad light.

 There are few things that I can think of in this lighting situation.
 Like, you can take 2 or 3 photos with different exposure then combine them in post-processing.
 Another way is to take the photo at a higher altitude than your subject.
 It can show the dramatic lighting and shadow in architecture.

 Backlight condition is achieved when the photo is taken around morning and afternoon.
 And the sun is behind the subject and in front of the camera.
-The camera is directed around east in morning or around west in evening.
+The camera is directed around the east in the morning or around the west in the evening.